xmtp/xmtp-dot-org/blog/eth-online-awards-2023.md

 ![](./media/eth-online/image1.png)

-Team Piñata impressed with "Cosmic Cowboys," a web3 game highlighting tokenized game mechanics and interactive NPCs.
-The NPCs, established as ERC-721 tokens with unique metadata on-chain, each had their own wallets thanks to the ERC-6551 standard for Token Bound Accounts.
+Team Piñata's "Cosmic Cowboys" is a web3 game that uses tokenized game mechanics and interactive NPCs.
+The NPCs, established as ERC-721 tokens with unique metadata on-chain, each have their own wallets thanks to the ERC-6551 standard for Token Bound Accounts.

 The project won Best Onboarding by creatively enabling on-chain engagement with NPCs and dynamic AI-driven conversations through OpenAI's chat API.

-The project demonstrated XMTP's capabilities by showcasing messaging between wallets, including those owned by NFTs created with the ERC-6551 standard.
-They utilized XMTP's on-chain messaging for in-game system notifications, extending the possibilities outlined in the ERC-6551 proposal.
+The project uses XMTP to power messaging between wallets, including those owned by NFTs, as well as in-game system notifications.

 You can [view the Cosmic Cowboys’ ETHGlobal entry here.](https://ethglobal.com/showcase/cosmic-cowboys-3q0co)